 In the past, controlled substances could only be prescribed during in-person visits.
 During the COVID-19 pandemic, the requirement for in-person visits has been lifted, allowing for the prescription of controlled substances via telemedicine services.
 However, we do not know if/when this requirement will be put back into place.
-If the requirement for in-person visits is reinstated in the future, I will no longer be able to prescribe these medications via telemedicine.
+If the requirement for in-person visits is reinstated in the future, I will no longer be able to prescribe these medications without at least one in-person visit.
 If they are needed, I can refer you to a primary care provider and/or psychiatrist in your area who would be able to prescribe these medications, and you can decide whether or not you wish to continue seeing me.
 So to summarize: controlled substance prescribing via telemedicine is okay for now, but it may become complicated again.
 We can talk about it more if you have questions!

 Telehealth: I see patients only via telemedicine at this time.
 I find that patients typically have a very positive experience via telemedicine and it does not hinder my ability to diagnose or treat you.
 You can access all sessions by going to https://doxy.me/drmelissashepard.
 From there, you can sign into my personal waiting room and I will connect with you at the start of your appointment.
 Most insurance companies are reimbursing telemedicine sessions at the same rates as in-person sessions; however, please call your individual insurance company to be certain of its latest reimbursement policies.
 Also, please ask which modifier your insurance company requires for proper reimbursement of teletherapy/telemedicine services and let me know so that I can use the proper codes on my invoices.